Compiled by the Road Trip Alberta team

-There is currently only one company offering bus rides.
-Keep in mind that traveling by bus can extend your time on the road, with some journeys lasting up to 7 hours.
+There are currently two bus companies offering rides.
+Keep in mind that travelling by bus can extend your time on the road, with some journeys lasting up to 7 hours.

-- Cold Shot – This transportation company offers two departures per day.
-One-way trips cost $65 each.
+- Cold Shot – This transportation company offers two departures (almost) every day.
+One-way fares cost $79.

 - Taxis or Uber might be an option; they should be easy to find in Edmonton, but given how far the trip is, it may be difficult to find someone who wants to drive that route.
 (Not to mention, it will be super expensive.)

-- Consider Poparide.com.
+- Consider Poparide.com for possible carpooling.
 At the moment of writing this article there weren’t any cars available but make sure you check near your travel date.
 There might be some.
-Poparide charges per seat so you have an opportunity to meet other visitors or better yet, locals.
+Poparide charges per seat, so you have an opportunity to meet other visitors or, better yet, locals.